anirajk/anirajk.github.io/index.md

 # <a name="workex"></a> Experience

-I'm working as a Senior Engineer with the Monitoring Infrastructure team at Linkedin.
+I'm working as a Senior Software Engineer with the Monitoring Platform & Experience team at Linkedin.

 <br>